Monotonicity formulas and (S$_+$)-property: old and new: Musielak-Orlicz spaces

+and the associated Luxemburg quasi-norm (i.e. a norm, except it only satisfies a weaker version of the triangle inequality involving a multiplicative constant $K \geq 1$)

-is a quasi Banach space.
+is a quasi Banach space (i.e. it is topologically complete in the equipped quasi-norm).
 Analogously, the set

-where $C_0^\infty (\Omega)$ are the functions in $C^\infty (\Omega)$ with compact support, equipped with the same modular and norm is also a quasi Banach space.
+where $C_0^\infty (\Omega)$ are the functions in $C^\infty (\Omega)$ with compact support, equipped with the same modular and quasi-norm, is also a quasi Banach space.

-Furthermore, if $\ph$ is a generalized convex $\Phi$-function, both spaces are Banach spaces; if $\ph$ satisfies \textnormal{(aDec)}, then they are separable; and if $\ph$ satisfies \textnormal{(aInc)} and \textnormal{(aDec)} they possess an equivalent, uniformly convex norm, hence they are reflexive. \end{proposition}
+Furthermore, if $\ph$ is a generalized convex $\Phi$-function, $\norm{\cdot}_{k,\ph}$ is a norm, so both spaces are Banach spaces; if $\ph$ satisfies \textnormal{(aDec)}, then both spaces are separable; and if $\ph$ satisfies \textnormal{(aInc)} and \textnormal{(aDec)}, both spaces possess an equivalent, uniformly convex norm, hence they are reflexive. \end{proposition}

 \begin{proposition}[{\cite[Lemma 3.2.9]{Harjulehto-Hasto-2019}}] Let $\ph \colon \Omega \times [0,+\infty) \to [0,+\infty]$ be a generalized weak $\Phi$-function that satisfies \textnormal{(aInc)}$_p$ and \textnormal{(aDec)}$_q$, with $1 \leq p \leq q < \infty$.
-Then
+Then,

 for all $u \in W^{k,\ph} (\Omega)$, where $a$ is the maximum of the constants of \textnormal{(aInc)}$_p$ and \textnormal{(aDec)}$_q$. \end{proposition}